azuline/rose/docs/TEMPLATES.md

 new: bool                            # The "new"-ness of the release.
 See RELEASES.md for documentation on this feature.
 disctotal: int                       # The number of discs in the release.
 genres: list[str]
+parent_genres: list[str]             # The parent genres of `genres`, excluding `genres`.
 labels: list[str]
 catalognumber: str | None
 releaseartists: ArtistMapping        # All release artists: an object with 6 properties, each corresponding to one role. releaseartists.main: list[Artist]    # The Artist object has a `name` property with the artist name. releaseartists.guest: list[Artist] releaseartists.remixer: list[Artist] releaseartists.producer: list[Artist]